Erythropoietin: Synthesis and regulation

 Erythropoietin levels in blood are quite low in the absence of anemia, at around 10 mU/mL.
 However, in hypoxic stress, EPO production may increase up to 1000-fold, reaching 10 000 mU/mL of blood.
-In adults, EPO is mainly synthesized by peritubular fibroblast-like type-1 interstitial cells in the deep renal cortex, with additional amounts being produced in the liver, and the pericytes in the brain.
+In adults, EPO is mainly (90%) synthesized by peritubular interstitial fibroblast-like cells in the deep renal cortex, with additional amounts (10%) being produced in the liver, and the pericytes in the brain.
 Regulation is believed to rely on a feedback mechanism measuring blood oxygenation and iron availability.
 Constitutively synthesized transcription factors for EPO, known as hypoxia-inducible factors, are hydroxylated and proteosomally digested in the presence of oxygen and iron.
 During normoxia GATA2 inhibits the promoter region for EPO.
 GATA2 levels decrease during hypoxia and allow the promotion of EPO production.

 Erythropoietin production can be induced by HIF-2α as well as by PGC-1α.
 Erythropoietin also activates these factors, resulting in a positive feedback loop.